DataDog/documentation/content/en/containers/kubernetes/log.md

 ## Log discovery

 The Datadog Agent in Kubernetes is deployed by a DaemonSet (managed by the Datadog Operator or Helm).
 This DaemonSet schedules one replica of the Agent Pod on each node of the cluster.
 Each Agent Pod is then responsible for reporting the logs of the other Pods and containers on its respective node.
-When the "Container Collect All" feature is enabled the Agent reports the logs from every discovered container with a default set of tags.
+When the "Container Collect All" feature is enabled, the Agent reports the logs from every discovered container with a default set of tags.

 ### Filtering

-It is possible to manage which containers you want to collect logs from.
-This can be useful to prevent the collection of the Datadog Agent logs if desired.
-This generally is done by either configurations passed to the Datadog Agent to control what it pulls, or, configurations on the Kubernetes Pod to exclude it more explicitly.
+You can configure which containers you want to collect logs from.
+This can be useful to prevent the collection of the Datadog Agent logs, if desired.
+You can do this by passing configurations to the Datadog Agent to control what it pulls, or by passing configurations to the Kubernetes Pod to exclude certain logs more explicitly.

-See the [Container Discovery Management][8] to learn more.
+See [Container Discovery Management][8] to learn more.

 ### Tagging

-The Datadog Agent tags the logs from the Kubernetes containers with the default [Kubernetes tags][14] as well as any custom extracted tags.
-When "Container Collect All" is enabled the Agent reports the logs for a container with a `source` and `service` tag matching the container short image name.
+The Datadog Agent tags the logs from the Kubernetes containers with the default [Kubernetes tags][14], as well as any custom extracted tags.
+When "Container Collect All" is enabled, the Agent reports the logs for a container with a `source` and `service` tag matching the container short image name.
 For example, the logs from a container using the `gcr.io/owner/example-image:latest` container image would have `example-image` as the `source`, `service`, and `short_image` tag value.

 The `service` tag can also be set by the [Unified Service Tagging][4] Pod label `tags.datadoghq.com/service: "<SERVICE>"`.
 For more information about `source` and `service` attributes, see [Reserved Attributes][11].